EdoardoLuciani/ctrl-mac-simulator/dissertation/meeting_minutes.md

 ### Objectives for the next week
 - Fix bugs on the simulation
 - Hook up the simulation event loop to the manim frontend

+## 8 Oct 2024
+Attendees: Edoardo Luciani, Ivaylo Valkov

+### Achieved in previous week
+- Implemented script argument to modify executions before runtime
+- Send transmission request on current period if 0th rrm
+- Hooked up simpy simulation to manim rendering system
+- Implemented stat tracker for latency and ftr values over time

+### Issues discussed and solutions agreed
+- Video rendering is slow, around 1-2 mins per 5 cycles.
+Maybe not good for deployment.
+Investigate a browser native solution
+- Does the ftr plot look correct?

+### Objectives for the next week